 Arlyn Scales offers a variety of heavy-duty shipping scales that meet all of these requirements, and more.
 If none of the standard Arlyn Scales models meet your exact needs, then we work with you to design a custom solution.
 Established shipping hubs will likely find this service invaluable for fitting custom scales into existing package handling or freight handling systems.

 Reach out to Arlyn Scales with questions or comments.
-Call us at 800-645-4301 or fill out our online contact form and we’ll be in touch soon.
-Take a look at our website to view our entire selection of industrial shipping scales and learn more about how Arlyn Scales designs, manufactures, and ships our industrial scales.
+Fill out our online contact form and one of our experienced representatives will be back to you soon.
+View our entire selection of industrial shipping scales to learn more about how Arlyn Scales designs, manufactures, and ships our industrial scales.